theabhipatel/master_the_javascript/array.md

 Returns the last index at which a given element can be found in the array, or -1 if not present.

 10. includes()
-Determines whether an array contains a certain element, returning true or false.
+Determines whether an array contains a certain element, returning true or false. it is works only in premetive data type

 11. find()
 Returns the first element in an array that satisfies a provided testing function.